daniyl-x/dotfiles/README.md

 ## Branches
-- main &mdash; the main branch, tested on Linux distros (Fedora, Debian, Mint), should work for the most Unix-like OS's
+- main &mdash; the main branch, **contains Xorg specific settings**, tested on Linux distros (Fedora, Debian, Mint), should work for the most Unix-like OS's

 - termux &mdash; the termux branch, unrelevant dotfiles are removed, path's are fixed, other fixes applied